dellsystem/echocrypt/readme.md

 		* get_catalog_tracks(catalog):
 			- give it a catalog ID, will get 4 songs from that catalog
 		* get_track_data(track):
-			- will return: a list of strings ("bit sequences") for that track personal_catalog_scanner.py settings.py tests/
+			- will return: a list of lists of floats personal_catalog_scanner.py settings.py tests/